nginxinc/nginx-basics-workshops/labs/lab3/readme.md

     ```bash
     curl -kI https://cars.example.com
     ```

-    Should look something like this, you should see 1 new HTTP Header added to the Response:
+    Should look something like this, you should see only 1 new HTTP Header added to the Response:

     ```bash
-    #Sample output
+    ##Sample output##
     HTTP/1.1 200 OK
-    Server: nginx/1.25.3
+    Server: nginx/1.25.4
     Date: Thu, 08 Feb 2024 18:27:51 GMT
     Content-Type: text/html
     Content-Length: 57